Feng shui of Paris

 The green hour, around 5 pm is the drinking time, named in reference to absynthe – also known as ‘green fairy’ – very strong alcohol which was banned in 1914 for a century.

 Macarons are mythic in Paris.
-If you’re a fan, you need to try macaroon cookery class at Le Cordon Bleu.
+If you’re a fan, you need to try macaron cookery class at Le Cordon Bleu.

 Feng shui consultants in Paris, France

 There are feng shui consultants in Paris.
 But if you live in Paris are looking for a feng shui consultant near you – with 30+ years of experience in feng shui, vastu and environmental psychology feel free to call/text me on +447956 288574 for a quote for feng shui consultation for your home or workplace.
 Although I live in London, I do remote feng shui consultations.
+Or I can jump on the Eurostar and be in Paris in a couple of hours.
 Email me